raspberrypilearning/gbic-peer-instruction-2/en/step_8.md

 ### Completion survey

 --- task ---
-Please complete the Peer Instruction project [training survey](https://docs.google.com/forms/d/e/1FAIpQLScVqUr59TCeAwpu6b_Lsn5mlHXD-fCV7tZny4hE_rrRM4yoTA/viewform) {:target="_blank"} to confirm that you have finished the course and provide some feedback.
+Please complete the Peer Instruction project [training survey](https://docs.google.com/forms/d/e/1FAIpQLScVqUr59TCeAwpu6b_Lsn5mlHXD-fCV7tZny4hE_rrRM4yoTA/viewform) to confirm that you have finished the course and provide some feedback.
 --- /task ---

 You have now completed the course.
 Thank you, and well done!